Desmond Child: Career

-Child's career started when he formed an R&B-influenced pop rock band, Desmond Child & Rouge in 1975 with singers Myriam Valle, Maria Vidal, and Diana Grasselli, backed by hired musicians.
+Child's career began when he formed an R&B-influenced pop rock band, Desmond Child & Rouge, in 1975 with singers Myriam Valle, Maria Vidal, and Diana Grasselli, backed by hired musicians.
 The band was known for their inclusion on the soundtrack to The Warriors in 1979, with the song "Last of an Ancient Breed", and for the song "Our Love is Insane", which charted at No. 51 in the Billboard Hot 100.
 Their two albums received positive reviews but sold poorly and the group disbanded in 1980.
 One member, Maria Vidal, had a hit in 1985 with "Body Rock".

 Child then worked with songwriter Bob Crewe for two years.

-Artists Child has worked with include Kiss, Cher, Aerosmith, Bon Jovi, Bonnie Tyler, Dream Theater, Roxette, Ricky Martin, Selena Gomez, and Kelly Clarkson.
-Desmond is credited with discovering Troy Curtis Tuminelli and recommending him to Edgardo Diaz before Tuminelli landed in Menudo, and, eventually, on Guiding Light.
+Artists with whom Child has worked include Kiss, Cher, Aerosmith, Bon Jovi, Bonnie Tyler, Dream Theater, Roxette, Ricky Martin, Selena Gomez, Ava Max, and Kelly Clarkson.
 He was the key partner in Alice Cooper's album Trash (1989).
 He was also responsible for co-writing the Ratt album Detonator (1990).

 Child scored a Billboard Top 40 hit in 1991 as a solo artist with "Love on a Rooftop", a song he had co-written with Diane Warren, originally recorded by Ronnie Spector, and later by Cher.
 "Love on a Rooftop" also peaked at number 55 on the Australian ARIA Charts.

 He produced Meat Loaf's album Bat Out of Hell III: The Monster Is Loose, and co-wrote six of its songs.

 Child wrote the song "Believe in Me" for Bonnie Tyler in 2012 and one year later it was selected as the Eurovision Song Contest entry for the United Kingdom, where it finished in 19th place in the final.
 Following the contest, Tyler received two Eurovision Song Contest Radio Awards for Best Song and Best Singer, making her the first UK representative to win the award.
-Child was to participate in the Eurovision Song Contest again as a songwriter in 2022, co-writing and producing the Finnish entry, Jezebel, performed by the Rasmus.
+Child was to participate in the Eurovision Song Contest again as a songwriter in 2022, co-writing and producing the Finnish entry "Jezebel", performed by the Rasmus.
 The song would go on to finish 21st in the final.

 Child was inducted into the Songwriters Hall of Fame in 2008.
 In 2013, he co-founded the Latin Songwriters Hall of Fame along with fellow Cuban-American composer Rudy Pérez.
-Desmond's autobiography, Livin' on a Prayer: Big Songs Big Life with David Ritz, was released September 19, 2023.
+Desmond's autobiography, Livin' on a Prayer: Big Songs Big Life with David Ritz, was released on September 19, 2023.